email5web3/imageblocker/README.md

 ## How It Works

 - Image Blocking: All `<img>` tags with `src` attributes pointing to untrusted domains are blocked and hidden from the email content.
-- Background Image Neutralization: Inline styles containing untrusted `background-image` URLs are neutralized.
+- Background Image Removal: Inline styles containing untrusted `background-image` URLs are neutralized.
 - Customizable: Easily define your list of trusted domains to fit your security requirements.

 ## Contributing

 Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch.
-Please fork the repository, create a new branch, and submit a pull request with your changes.
+3. Submit a pull request with your changes.

 ## License